Dzheva/assignment/README.md

 This project is a Java Spring Boot application that implements a RESTful API for managing user resources.
-The API follows best practices in RESTful API design and includes features such as user creation, updating user fields, deleting users, and searching for users by birth date range.
+The API follows best practices in RESTful API design and includes features such as user creation, updating user fields, deleting users, and searching for users by birthdate range.

 **Getting Started**